How to Secure Home Windows

 Window security films come in a wide range of options, such as thermal insulators, tints, UV blocks, and specialty application products, and costs vary dramatically between the many products offered.
 We like the BDF product found on Amazon.

-The BDF product can be installed by a home owner with just a little bit of patience and practice.
+The BDF product can be installed by a homeowner with just a little bit of patience and practice.
 Follow instructions carefully and take the time to do it well.
 If you are more comfortable you can hire your local locksmith or window contractor.

-Locksmith Tip: Start installing security window film with the smallest and least-seen windows, follow instruction guides carefully, and take the time to do it as well as possible.
+Locksmith Tip: Start installing security window film with the smallest and least-seen windows, follow the instruction guides carefully, and take the time to do it as well as possible.

 Some products, such as those by 3M, are not generally available online and require professional installation.